noClaps/nc/design/operators.md

 # Operators

 All operators (except the pipe operator) will require its arguments to be of the same type.
-So, it will not be possible to add an `int` to a `float` without first converting one or the other to the respective type.
+So, it will not be possible to add an `int` to a `decimal` without first converting one or the other to the respective type.

 ## Logical